Getting Started Edit

 It restricts the result set to only those domains of one of the given types.

-It is available on the Domain
+It is available on the Domain and Theme entities.

 productTypes Edit

-filter should be given a comma-seperated list of
+The productTypes filter should be given a comma-seperated list of

 integers, each representing a product type (see the Entity Reference